bendtherules/bendtherules.github.com/posts/hooks-is-not-just-about-functions.md

-# React hoooks is not just about functions
+# React hooks is not just about functions

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjk0MDIyMzZdfQ==
+eyJoaXN0b3J5IjpbMTMwMjg4MDgyN119
 -->